arfc/dcwrapper/dakota/oat/fleet-share/README.md

 Use the `fleet-share.ipynb` jupyter notebook to analyze environmental impact, resource utilization, and goodness of transition evaluation metrics from these sqlite files.

-To obtain the results for proliferation risk evaluation metrics.
-We need to run the same analysis as above but with `<explicit_inventory>true</explicit_inventory>` in the control segment of the cyclus input file.
+To obtain the results for proliferation risk evaluation metrics we need to run the same analysis as above but with `<explicit_inventory>true</explicit_inventory>` in the control segment of the cyclus input file.
 The distinction between these output files and the non-exp ones is that